doug-wade/idd/README.md

     npm i -S idd

-To provide a lib directory that has its interdependencies injected, add an index.js with an import, invocation, and export

-    cat "import idd from 'idd'; export default idd();" > lib/index.js

 Then, from other peer directories, you can require the files as properties on the directory's default export

-lib/greeter.js

-	export default () => {
-		console.log('Hello World');
-	};

-index.js

-	import {greeter} from './lib';
-	greeter.greet();
-	// Output:
-	// Hello world!

-## Usage

-Of course, dependency injection isn't very interesting without dependencies, so let's add a couple of dependencies

 lib/config.js